Loews Corporation research snapshot

 Fundamental monitor

-Track CNA underwriting margins, catastrophe losses, Boardwalk project backlog, Boardwalk litigation, Loews Hotels EBITDA, parent cash and investments, share repurchases, book value per share excluding AOCI, and subsidiary dividend flow.
+Track CNA underwriting margins and reserve development, catastrophe losses, Boardwalk project backlog, Boardwalk litigation, Loews Hotels EBITDA, parent cash and investments, share repurchases, book value per share excluding AOCI, and subsidiary dividend flow.

 Reduce confidence if per-share growth depends mainly on multiple expansion while subsidiary earnings, book value growth, and repurchase economics weaken.